This 1956 R50 has all the correct attributes that were standard on the 1955 – 56 BMW R50

 - Everbest fuel petcock.

 - Carburetor numbers correct for that year and model.

 - Dished head light bucket.

 This bike came from New Hampshire where the work was already beginning to restore it to a good mechanical rider.

 A complete restoration was begun on 10/15/17.
 Photographs were taken to document the process.
-During this process the parts are cleaned and sorted for the next step.
+During this process the parts were cleaned and sorted for the next step.
 Chrome and polishing will go one way and the parts going for powder coat another.
 Before parts can leave the shop a complete evaluation must be made of all the parts to bring them back as close to factory spec as possible.
-Many parts are easy to evaluate and others like the center stand are harder.
+Many parts are easy to evaluate and others, like the center stand, are harder.
 The center stands take a lot of use and abuse over the years.
 Most stands we encounter need to have welding done and parts welded to them to help them sit correctly on the stand.
 This work has to be done before the parts go to stripping and powder coat.
 The powder process consists of removal of all paint and coatings to bare metal, a baked on zinc primer is applied before the powder coat is applied and baked.

 The wheels were completely broken down, spokes, bearings and seals were removed.
 The hubs were solvent cleaned and media blasted.
 New wheel bearings were installed and properly pre-loaded.
 New stainless steel spokes were laced on newly polished aluminum rims or new chrome steel rims.
-Wheels were trued, new c-block tires and tubes installed and the wheels were properly balanced.
+Wheels were trued, new c-block tires and tubes installed, and the wheels were properly balanced.

 The paint is Avus Black base/clear coat.
 I prefer single stage paint but it is getting very difficult to find someone who will do that anymore.
 The clear coat had some satin clear put in it so it would appear to be a single stage paint job.